parduman/change-png/README.md

 ```
 ### Usage

-▫️ upload images you want to manupulate
+▫️ Upload images you want to manupulate
-▫️ change position of both images and apply blur level according to your need and click apply changes
+▫️ Change position of both images and apply blur level according to your need and click apply changes
-▫️ image will be shown below
+▫️ Image will be shown below
-▫️ click on image to download
+▫️ Click on image to download